rlugojr/Documentation/content/generals/General/File_Format_Map_(.babylon).md

-    "emissiveTexture": Texture (see below), "specularTexture": Texture (see below), "bumpTexture": Texture (see below), "checkReadyOnlyOnce": boolean "useReflectionFresnelFromSpecular": boolean (can be omitted), "useEmissiveAsIllumination": boolean (can be omitted)
+    "emissiveTexture": Texture (see below), "specularTexture": Texture (see below), "bumpTexture": Texture (see below), "lightmapTexture": Texture (see below), "lightmapThreshold": float (default value is 0.5), "checkReadyOnlyOnce": boolean "useReflectionFresnelFromSpecular": boolean (can be omitted), "useEmissiveAsIllumination": boolean (can be omitted)